stefanDeveloper/heiDGAF/docs/pipeline.rst

 The `Log Collection` stage comprises two main classes:

-1. :class:`LogCollector`: Connects to the :class:`LogServer` to retrieve and parse log lines, validating their format and content.
+1. :class:`LogCollector`: Connects to the :class:`LogServer` to retrieve and parse loglines, validating their format and content.
-2. :class:`KafkaBatchSender`: Buffers validated log lines and sends them in batches, maintaining timestamps for accurate processing and analysis.
+2. :class:`KafkaBatchSender`: Buffers validated loglines and sends them in batches, maintaining timestamps for accurate processing and analysis.

 Main Classes